Key takeaways

 Overview

 Autoresearch is Andrej Karpathy's open-source framework for autonomous AI research on LLM training.
-Released March 6, 2026, it hit 30,307 stars in one week — making it one of the fastest-growing repos in GitHub history.
+Released March 6, 2026, it hit 30,307 stars in one week — one of the fastest-growing repos in GitHub history — and stands at 86,192 stars as of June 2026.

 The concept: give an AI agent a small but real LLM training setup (simplified nanochat), point it at program.md, and let it experiment overnight.
 The agent modifies train.py, trains for exactly 5 minutes, checks if validation performance improved, keeps or reverts, and repeats.